Homelab

 - Windows XP (dev testing; no net access)

-- Photon OS (for Docker containers)
+- Photon OS (Development containers)

 - TubeArchivist (Photon OS) 4